Derek Sutton

 Before coming to the Bar, Will wrote for a number of publications as a journalist, including The Economist and The Guardian.
 He also wrote regularly for The Justice Gap, an online publication about the law and access to justice, on topics including miscarriages of justice and crowdfunding legal cases, and was a writer and deputy editor of The Justice Gap's print magazine, Proof.
 Will was a research assistant for Jon Robins's 2018 book, Guilty Until Proven Innocent: The Crisis in our Justice System.

-In 2016, Will spent time working in Boston for the NGO, Beyond Conflict, on efforts to address racial division and inequality in American cities.
-Will has also worked as a volunteer at the Public Law Project, Refugee Connection and for René Cassin's modern slavery campaign team.
+Will has worked as a volunteer at the Public Law Project, Refugee Connection and for René Cassin's modern slavery campaign team.
 In 2018, he delivered presentations on 'Access to Justice, the Media and Legal Aid' at Public Law Project's North Conference and the Law Centres Network's National Conference.
+He has been a mentor with Bridging the Bar for several years.

 VAT registration number: 358 3920 72